 In today’s digital world, brand abuse is inevitable, but by building a resilient brand with the right tools, teams, and technologies, organizations can mitigate risk and squash threats before they escalate into more serious consequences for your business.
 Those consequences include: lost revenue, eroded brand reputation and trust, customer dissatisfaction, increased marketing and ad spend, diverted web traffic, IP abuse, and beyond.

 Building a resilient brand means becoming adept at detecting, absorbing and quickly recovering from abuse, successfully adapting to the rapidly changing abuse landscape and proactively and efficiently uncovering threats.
 This may seem daunting, but you aren’t alone in the fight against IP infringement.
-LexisNexis has formed an alliance with global brand protection leader Appdetex to deliver a potent weapon in the war against networks of bad actors conspiring to bring down brands: LexisNexis® Brand Protection Powered by Appdetex.
+LexisNexis has formed an alliance with global brand protection leader Tracer to deliver a potent weapon in the war against networks of bad actors conspiring to bring down brands: LexisNexis® Brand Protection.

 Brand Protection helps enable you to:

 - Efficiently and effectively identify and remove brand abuse